Francorail: History

 de Dietrich, as well as Creusot-Loire and Jeumont-Schneider.

 In 1973 the company and MTE (Materiel de Traction Electrique), a joint subsidiary of Creusot-Loire and Jeumont-Schneider formed a Groupement d'Intérêt Economique with Francorail, called MTE-Francorail.

 In 1976 Francorail-MTE with Alstom were contracted to manufacture the first series production TGV trains.

-In 1987 the association became defunct with the transfer of the railway equipment activities of Schneider (rolling stock, and electrical equipment through MTE) to Alsthom.
+In 1987 the association became defunct with the transfer of the railway equipment activities of Schneider (rolling stock, and electrical equipment through MTE) to Alstom.